tf2pickup-pl/docs.tf2pickup.pl/docs/website-settings.md

 ### Rejoin gameserver timeout

-That option defines after time in seconds after which the site will request a substitute after player left the server during the game.
+This option defines time (in seconds) after which the site will request a substitute after player left the server during the game.
 When it passes and a substitute joins, the missing player gets a cooldown ban.

 When the value is set for 0, no rejoin gameserver timeout time is being checked.